MagicStar7213/Basic-Matics/README.md

 I want to rewrite it in a simpler way.

 ## Installation ##
-Python 3 and Tkinter are necessary for building this app.
+Python 3.7 or higher and Tkinter are necessary for building this app.
 ### UNIX / Linux ###
 First, install the Python Tkinter module:

 #### Debian / Ubuntu ####
+You'll need Debian Buster / Ubuntu 18.04 (Bionic) or higher
 ```shell
 sudo apt install python3-tk
 ```